-Most agencies are already embracing a more flexible approach to work and an overwhelming majority of employees would like to see this continue.
-But as so-called Freedom Day approaches and businesses get to grips with what the future might really look like, it’s worth considering where being less flexible can increase your chances of success.
+Most agencies are embracing a more flexible approach to work and an overwhelming majority of employees would like to see this continue.
+But as businesses get to grips with this new way of working, it’s worth considering where being less flexible can increase your chances of success.

 Counter-intuitive maybe.
 But some things will need to be inflexible and non-negotiable for a more flexible future to succeed.
 Let’s explore.